git4example/genai-fsx-workshop-on-eks-auto/README.md

 ## Query the Amazon EKS cluster:
-Run the command below to see the Kubernetes nodes currently provisioned:
+Run the command below just to see the connectivity to EKS Auto Cluster:

 ```bash
 kubectl get nodes
 ```

-You should see two nodes provisioned (which are the on-demand nodes used by the Kubernetes controllers), such as the output below:
+You should see one node provisioned which was provisioned by EKS Auto to run some of the core components required for the workshop.

 ![get-nodes](/static/images/get-nodes.png)

 You now have a VSCode IDE Server environment set-up ready to use your Amazon EKS Cluster!
 You may now proceed with the next step.

-Now, you can go to next module **[Explore workshop environment](/030_module_explore_karpenter)** to continue with your workshop, once you are done and ready to clean up visit this page and execute commands in Part 4 Clean up below.
+Now, you can go to next module **[Explore EKS Auto](/030_module_explore_eks_auto)** to continue with your workshop, once you are done and ready to clean up visit this page and execute commands in Part 4 Clean up below.

 ### Part 4 : Clean up